 “I must, my dear.
 It’s the only way to rid us of Mehrunes Dagon.
 Baurus and Jauffre will make sure you – and our unborn child – will be cared for, and kept from the politics of the realm.”

 “Unborn child?
 How can you know so quickly?
 I ...
 I wasn’t sure myself.”

-Martin threw the Amulet of Kings down, destroying it – and Chantal watched in horror and amazement as he became Akatosh.
+Martin threw the Amulet of Kings down, destroying it – and Chantal watched in horror and amazement as his body changed into the god Akatosh.
 He attacked Mehrunes Dagon – and then was victorious!
-"Come back to me, Martin," she pleaded, but to no avail.
+“Come back to me, Martin,” she pleaded, but to no avail.

-In the midst of the temple, Martin, now the avatar of Akatosh the Dragon, became a statue before her eyes.
+In the midst of the temple, Martin, now the avatar of Akatosh the Dragon God of Time, became a statue before her eyes.